NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 caseworknews

-What is Misconduct?
+What is Student Misconduct?

-How can I get a good outcome?
+How can I get the best possible outcome?

 The SRC’s advice is to be as honest as possible in your response.
 Where you have done the wrong thing, admitting this as early as possible, apologising and demonstrating remorse will show the university you understand the seriousness of your conduct and are unlikely to engage in further misconduct in the future.